What Is Child Sexual Abuse?

 Anyone can engage in grooming, regardless of age, race, gender, social rank or religion.

 In some cases, abusers may coerce or persuade their victims to marry them to avoid prosecution.
-Unfortunately, child marriage is permitted in all but four states (Delaware, Minnesota, New Jersey and Pennsylvania).
+Unfortunately, child marriage is permitted in all but six states (Delaware, Minnesota, New Jersey, New York, Pennsylvania and Rhode Island).
 However, marital rape is a crime in all 50 states, so nonconsensual sex with a minor is illegal, even in child marriage.

 What Is Child Sexual Exploitation?